diodechain/diode-docs/content/docs/Using/working-with-blockchain-names.md

 To update a BNS name, your Diode CLI's address must be the owner of the name already.
 If it is not, you must transfer ownership of the name to your CLI's address.

 > diode bns -register &lt;name&gt;=&lt;updated address(es)&gt;

+Note that updating a name will take at least one block time (more than 10 seconds and less than 5 minutes).
+The messages printed in the terminal will provide updates.

 Example - update  a name with a single address: